Find Trade Colleges

 Sheriff or Deputy Sheriff

-Sheriff or Deputy Sheriff Definition Enforce law and order in rural or unincorporated districts or serve legal processes of courts.
+Example of Sheriff or Deputy Sheriff Job Enforce law and order in rural or unincorporated districts or serve legal processes of courts.
 May patrol courthouse, guard court or grand jury, or escort defendants.

 • Record daily activities and submit logs and other related reports and paperwork to appropriate authorities.

-When polled, Sheriffs and Deputy Sheriffs say the following skills are most frequently used in their jobs:
+These are the skills Sheriffs and Deputy Sheriffs say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.